Emergent symmetry in mushroom-based foods

 We adopt a twelve-term constitutive neural network (Fig.~\ref{fig02sup}) that takes the first, second, fourth, and fifth invariants, $I_1$, $I_2$, $I_4$, $I_5$ of the deformation gradient $\ten{F}$ as input and outputs the free energy function $\psi$ from which we calculate the Piola stress, $\ten{P} = \partial \psi / \partial \ten{F}$ \cite{Linka2023}.
 We use Macaulay brackets for the fourth and fifth invariants to indicate that these terms only contribute when the fibers are stretched, and not when they are compressed.
 Our network has two hidden layers with linear and quadratic functions in the first layer, $(\,\circ\,)^1$ and $(\,\circ\,)^2$, and the identity and exponential functions in the second layer, $(\,\circ\,)$ and $\exp(\,\circ\,)$ \cite{Linka2023}.
 In total, this network has twelve unit-less weights $\{ w_1^*...w_{12}^* \}$ between the first and second layers, and twelve weights $\{ w_1...w_{12} \}$ with unit kilopascal out of the second layer.
 As such, it features a total of twenty-four network weights that enable $2^{12}$ combinations of terms resulting in 4096 possible models.
-We learn the networks weights by training the network on the tension, compression, and shear data.\ In tension and compression, the first and second invariants are $I_1 = \lambda^2 + 2/{\lambda}$ and $I_2 = 2\lambda + 1/{\lambda^2}$ and their derivatives along the direction of the applied force are $\partial_{F_{11}} I_1 = 2\lambda$ and $\partial_{F_{11}} I_2 = 4$.
+We learn the networks weights by training the network on the tension, compression, and shear data.
+The resulting strain-energy functions provide compact constitutive descriptions over the experimentally investigated deformation range of 10\% tension, compression, and shear. \ In tension and compression, the first and second invariants are $I_1 = \lambda^2 + 2/{\lambda}$ and $I_2 = 2\lambda + 1/{\lambda^2}$ and their derivatives along the direction of the applied force are $\partial_{F_{11}} I_1 = 2\lambda$ and $\partial_{F_{11}} I_2 = 4$.
 Using the zero normal stress condition, $P_{22} = P_{33} = 0$, we obtain the explicit expression for the pressure,

 For the {\it{in-plane}} direction, the fourth and fifth invariants are $I_4=\lambda^2$ and $I_5=\lambda^4$ and their derivatives are $\partial_{F_{11}} I_4 = 2\lambda$ and $\partial_{F_{11}} I_5 = 4\lambda^3$.
 Together, this results in the explicit equation for uniaxial stress,